 7. Castellana Caves

 The Castellana Caves are a spectacular series of limestone caves located in the Apulia region of southern Italy, about 40km south of Bari.
-The caves are one of the most popular tourist attractions in the region and are known for their stunning rock formations, underground lakes, and vast network of tunnels.
+The caves are one of the most popular tourist attractions in the region in the region and are known for their stunning rock formations, underground lakes, and vast network of tunnels.

 Castellana Grotte